ANUcybernetics/aps-ai-transparency-tracker/README.md

 - saves it to the [`statements/` directory](./statements)

-This process is run in a [GitHub action](.github/workflows/scrape.yml) every night, and any changes to an agency's statement are updated in the repository.
+This process is run in a [GitHub action](.github/workflows/scrape.yml) every week, and any changes to an agency's statement are updated in the repository.

 ## Background